sana-18/Arabic-Opinion-Analysis-Classification/README.md

-# Arabic Opinion Analysis & Detection
+# Arabic Opinion Analysis & Classification

 This repository contains the code, datasets, and resources for a project developed as part of the **AI Project Creation Module** at the **Higher School of Technology of Meknès**.